-INTERNATIONAL RELATIONS
+INTERNATIONAL RELATIONS- II

-BPS 501 Credit: 03
+Course Code BPS 501 Credit: 03

-Course Rationale: This course serves as a beginning to the study of important issues in modern international relations.
+Course Rationale: This course serves as a second part to the study of important issues in modern international relations.
 The goal of the course is to teach students basic concepts and theories that are useful for making sense of contemporary debates and challenges in international politics.